logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 Number 1 and 3 are self explanatory.
 They're just there to keep you thinking about the problem.
 Number 2 because sometimes taking a break lets you see things a bit differently.
-Kind of like how you would write an essay and you come back to it and become amazed at how you wrote it.
-There's studies on it which you can find by searching online for "focused vs diffused thinking".
+Kind of like how you would write an essay and then later come back to it and become amazed at how bad you wrote it.
+[Here's](https://www.brainscape.com/blog/2016/08/better-learning-focused-vs-diffuse-thinking/) an article if you want to read more about it.

 After you figure it out without any help, ask seniors to help double check your work.
 This step is probably the most important as this will introduce you to other ways